szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Defensive Stance slightly more balanced (2300) (IWDEE BGEE BG2EE EET)

-This component rebalances the power slightly since less movement speed seems pretty tame for a penalty for the benefit of halving all physical damage.
-It's reworked as follows:
+This component rebalances the power slightly:

 - It now also adds a +2 to Armor Class, not just Saving Throws
 - Movement rate penalty reduced to 40%